 Fun with Kids

-Kids of all ages are welcome at the Albany Historic Carousel and Museum.
-Kids can watch woodcarvers at work, learn about how the artists create the carousel animals.
+Kids of all ages are welcome at the spectacular Albany Historic Carousel and Museum.
+Families can ride the carousel, watch woodcarvers at work and learn about how the artists create the carousel animals.
 Snacks are available onsite and the gift shop is stocked with toys and mementos.

 Visit Sunnypatch Boutique in downtown Albany for kids’ toys and clothes, including items that are out-of-the-box and welcome for children to play with.

-If you need to work off more energy, visit G2 FunZone, a downtown Albany bounce house.
+If you need to work off more energy, visit G2 FunZone, located at the Heritage Mall.
 Or, visit one of Albany’s 29 beautiful parks, 21 of them with kids’ playgrounds.
 Try miniature golf at Lake Shore Lanes or watch a family movie at The Pix Theater.

 Albany is home to a region full of vineyards and wine tasting opportunities.
 Enjoy lunch at Sweet Red Wine Bistro, where you can order from local and international wines and sample great food and cheeses.

 After lunch, head to Springhill Cellars, where the estate vineyard and winery are on the slopes of Springhill, a gentle hill not far from the banks of the Willamette River.
 Their tasting room is open on weekends or by appointment.

 Those with more time can take a scenic drive through country roads to reach Marks Ridge Winery, one of the highest elevation wineries in the Willamette Valley.
 Enjoy their panoramic views while relaxing with a glass of Pinot.
 They are open Fridays-Sundays and at other times by appointment.